ase2sprkkr/ase2sprkkr/docs/_sources/installation.rst.txt

    git checkout release

 The first line fetches the code of the package.
-The second one checks out the recommended production version of the code.
+The second one checks out the stable (production) version of the code.

 If you want to obtain the current version of the (earlier-downloaded) code, run